RoadieHQ/marketing-site/content/docs/tech-insights/scorecards/index.md

 Scorecards are collections of multiple Checks, which may come from different Data Sources.

-Overview and manage your Scorecards via Tech Insights → Scorecards page.
-In this page you can also add Scorecards.
+In order to manage Scorecards, go to Tech Insights → Scorecards page.

-You can also add Scorecards to the Catalog page so they’re visible to your team.
+In this page you will get an overview of all existing Scorecards, but also have an ability of creating new Scorecards as well as adding them to the Catalog page, so they’re visible to your team.

 ![Scorecard overview](./scorecard-overview.png)